-Provide comfort for the family of Thomas Day, Jr. by sending flowers.
+Provide comfort for the family by sending flowers or planting a tree in memory of Thomas Day, Jr..

 Guaranteed hand delivery by a local florist